Ira-Project/lastword/YC Application/Main App.md

 	The code and technical work for the product is done by both of the co-founders.
 Vignesh handles the web application while Likhit is responsible for the AI models.

-4. Please record a one minute video introducing the founder(s)
+4. Please record a one minute video introducing the founder(s) - TODO

 5. Company name